organicsmarthome/OSHv4/README.md

 The Organic Smart Home is licensed under the GPL.

-If you have licensed this product under the GPL, please see the COPYING file for more information and the GPL version.
+If you have licensed this product under the GPL, please see the LICENSE file for more information and the GPL version.